-Aside from athletic guards, one of the other common types of protective appliances we make in our Princeton dentist office is night guards.
+Aside from athletic guards, one of the other common types of protective appliances we make in our dentist office is night guards.
 There are different types of dental night guards, depending on your personal preferences and what you need it for.

 Bruxism — a habit where people suffer from chronic teeth clenching and grinding — can lead to permanent tooth damage, migraines, and broken dental work.
 Since it’s a subconscious habit that can happen while you sleep, it’s best to get a mouthguard made that is comfortable enough to wear, but secure enough that you know it won’t fall out.

 What are the best dental guards for teeth clenching and grinding?
 Usually you have two options: an “NTI” style bite splint, or a full arch mouthguard.

 Bite splints tend to just go over the front top two teeth, with a small projection that prevents your lower jaw from being able to bite down all the way against your upper teeth.
 Since there’s a small buffer space, your jaw can’t fully engage.
 As a result, you save your teeth from wear.

 However, some people don’t care for NTI splints while they’re sleeping.
 If that’s the case, you might want to opt for a full mouthguard.